Shopify/theme-check/docs/checks/deprecate_lazysizes.md

 ## Version

-This check has been introduced in Theme Check THEME_CHECK_VERSION.
+This check has been introduced in Theme Check 1.0.0.

 ## Resources